 The process of identifying, valuing, and equitably distributing your and your spouse’s marital property is often time consuming and complicated, depending upon the parties’ assets and liabilities.
-At Dragga, Hannon, Hessler and Wills, LLP, we will help you through this process step-by-step, which includes, but is not limited to:
+At Dragga Hannon, LLP, we will help you through this process step-by-step, which includes, but is not limited to:

 - Identifying, valuing, and tracing your pre-marital and non-marital property;

 - Identifying and valuing the existing marital property; and,